 - To promote international cooperation that supports endogenous development.

 - To promote asset-oriented development models.

 International cooperation is not our main activity.
 However, just as staff of clinical departments/laboratories work on both education/research and clinical activities, our staff members engage in a variety of international cooperation activities, including working as consultants.
 We are mindful that our cooperation activities should be sensitive about avoiding a top-down approach, and would ideally encourage and "wait" for counterparts/countries' own endogenous development efforts to solve these problems.
 Therefore, we focus on the positive deviance approach and asset model approach.
-With that in mind, we are engaged in international cooperation activities in a number of developing countries.
+With that in mind, we are engaged in international cooperation activities in a number of low- and middle-income countries.
 We are also working on the "Health and Human Security" project in collaboration with PAHO/Japan Center for International Exchange.
 In addition, we contribute to strengthening policy implementation schemes with researchers/policy makers in the global health field, both in Japan and abroad.